Akuli/python-tutorial/basics/if.md

 >>>
 ```

 **Functions** like `print` need `()` after their name to work.
-But `if` is
+But `if`
-a keyword, not a function, so it doesn't need `()`.
-Python has separate
+is **a keyword**, not a function, so it doesn't need `()`.
+Python has
-functions and keywords because it's possible to create custom functions,
+separate functions and keywords because it's possible to create custom
-but it's not possible to create custom keywords.
-That's why keywords are
+functions, but it's not possible to create custom keywords.
+That's why
-usually used for "magic" things that would be difficult to do with just
+keywords are usually used for "magic" things that would be difficult to
-functions.
+do with just functions.

 Also note that if statements check the condition once only, so if we
 set it to false later the if statement won't notice it.